sardana-org/sardana/doc/source/devel/api/api_pseudomotor.rst

 =============================

 A pseudo motor has a ``state``, and a ``position`` attributes.
-The state indicates at any time if the psuedo motor is stopped, in alarm or moving.
+The state indicates at any time if the pseudo motor is stopped, in alarm or moving.
 The state is composed from the states of all the physical motors involved in the pseudo motor.
 So, if one of the motors is in moving or alarm state, the whole pseudo motor will be in that state.
 The position, indicates the current